GuidoInsinger/Monumentalnew/README.md

-So the measurement function is:
+And the measurement function is:

 $$
 h(\mathbf{x}_{k+1}') =